 Mackie Mixer (Any Mixer with Mix Minus will work)

 Black Magic Design HDMI to SDI Converter ($295.00)

 Tricaster 860 or Other Video Ingest Card / System

 (New) Magwell SDI – USB Video Capture Dongle

-Note: When the Internet connection is slow, and I have two guest on sharing the same Internet connection sometimes the Skype Video reverts to SD this is Skype’s way of throttling to keep the video quality up.
+Note: When the Internet connection is slow, and I have two guests sharing the same Internet connection sometimes the Skype Video reverts to SD this is Skype’s way of throttling to keep the video quality up.
 I only push SD video back to the guest to preserve bandwidth.

 Example of HD Skype Video Recorded on Master Recording.

 Update: January 2020 the easiest solution today is using a Rodecaster to integrate with Skype if you are doing Audio only.
 You can still record your interview with the Video on and just capture the Audio recording.